tilelang.language.allocate

 • dtype (str) – The data type of the buffer (e.g., ‘float32’, ‘int32’)

 • scope (str, optional) – The memory scope.
-Defaults to “local.var”
+Defaults to “local.var”.
+Use as keyword argument for clarity when also providing an initializer.

 Returns: